adamgweeks/Isilon-PowerScale-capacity-calculator/Readme.md

 **_PLEASE UPDATE THE ABOVE WIKI WITH ANY ACCURACY TESTS/REPORTS! _**

 For testing results (Isilon vs script) see the [results_comparison_table.md](results_comparison_table.md) file; it does show that there are differences of a few percent in my testing thus far.

-For exact detail, see a [sample CSV output](https://github.com/adamgweeks/Isilon-capacity-calculator/testsize.csv) for a 5 node cluster using N+2 protection.

 If you have any suggestions as to why this may be happening, please comment on [Issues](https://github.com/adamgweeks/Isilon-capacity-calculator/issues)

 ## Working test comparison